Contact Us

 (Minimum 72 from two A Levels or equivalent, excluding General Studies.
 A minimum of 40 points at A Level or equivalent must be from a science subject.
 If you are studying Biology, Chemistry and Physics to meet this requirement you must also achieve a 'Pass' in the practical assessment, where that practical assessment is separated (from 2017)).

-GCSE English Language and Maths at Grade C or above (Grade 4 for those sitting their GCSE from 2017 onwards) or equivalent.
-Key Skills, Functional Skills and the Certificate in Adult Numeracy/Literacy are accepted in place of GCSEs.Access to HE Diploma:
+GCSE English Language and Maths at Grade 4 or above (Grade C for GCSEs taken before 2017) or equivalent.
+Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Literacy and Adult Numeracy are accepted in place of GCSEs.Access to HE Diploma

-Pass overall with a minimum of 112 UCAS tariff points in Science.
-Must include at least 15 Distinctions.Scottish Awards:
+Pass overall with a minimum of 112 UCAS tariff points with at least 15 merits in science.T Levels

 IELTS 6.5 with no skills below 6.0, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.